Divorced or Separated and Income Taxes

 Alimony Payments and Taxes

-In order to determine whether you can deduct—as Alimony Payer—or must report—as Alimony Payee or Recipient—alimony payments on your 2021 Tax Return, the year in which your divorce or separation agreement was finalized is the deciding factor.
-Visit the Alimony Payment and Taxes page for a detailed overview.
-Please check your divorce or separation agreement for further details.
+In order to determine whether the alimony payer can deduct or the alimony payee can exclude alimony payments on a 2022 Tax Return, the year in which your divorce or separation agreement was finalized is the deciding factor.
+Visit the alimony payments and taxes page for a detailed overview and check your divorce or separation agreement for further details.

 Child Support and Taxes